 When a class leaves for recess, their just-baked Gingerbread Man is left behind.
 But he’s a smart cookie and heads out to find them.
 He’ll run, slide, skip, and (after a mishap with a soccer ball) limp as fast as he can because: “I can catch them!
 I’m their Gingerbread Man!”

 With help from the gym teacher, the nurse, the art teacher, and even the principal, a deliciously sweet ending is served up for both the Gingerbread Man and the children who made him.

 Teachers often use the Gingerbread Man story to introduce new students to the geography and staff of schools, and this fresh, funny twist on the original can be used all year long.
 Includes a poster with fun activities!

 p.s.
-Here’s one more funny Starting School picture book!
+Here’s one more hilarious Starting School picture book!

 First Day Jitters by Julie Danneberg, illustrated by Judy Love

-A back to school picture book with a hilarious twist.
-Teachers too, have first day of school anxiety.
-This is a fun book to read to children starting school for the first time, whether it’s preschool, kindergarten or a new school.
+A back-to-school picture book with a hilarious twist.
+Teachers too, have their first day of school anxiety.
+This is a fun book to read to children starting school for the first time, whether it’s preschool, kindergarten, or a new school.
 I appreciate how her classroom has a sea of diverse faces!

 To view any book more closely at Amazon, please click on image of book.

 As an Amazon Associate, I earn from qualifying purchases.